 Growing up playing along and in Lake Michigan, I’m a Michigan girl through and through.
-I earned my PhD in history at the University of Michigan.
-I have published essays on African Americans’ accounts of lynching and nightriding’s impact on their inner lives and on racial violence in American history and popular memory.
+I earned my PhD in History at the University of Michigan.
+I have published essays on African Americans’ accounts of lynching and night riding’s impact on their inner lives and on racist violence in American history and popular memory.

 My first book, They Left Great Marks on Me, explores Black people’s personal testimonies of violence and their role in mobilizing civil rights advocates to fight lynching and other forms of white supremacist oppression.
 I am a co-editor of Charleston Syllabus: Readings on Race, Racism, and Racial Violence, a collection of readings that provide historical context for understanding the 2015 killings at Charleston’s Emanuel A.M.E.
 Church.
 My second book tells the story of what African American families gained at emancipation and then lost to Klan strikes after the Civil War.

 When I am not working, I indulge my love of fiction and streaming Australian, British, and Scandinavian TV shows while also taking advantage of the many perks of living, playing, and working in The D.